EnduranceCode/web-components/README.md

 ### Lit Official Tutorial

 The code written following the [Lit Tutorial](]https://lit.dev/tutorial/) published by the [Lit Project](https://lit.dev/) is stored in the folder [`lit-dev-tutorial`](./lit-dev-tutorial) of this repository.

+### LitElement: explorando la librería

+The folder [`curso-litelement-libreria`](./curso-litelement-libreria) contains the code developed following the course [LitElement: explorando la librería](https://www.udemy.com/course/litelement-explorando-la-libreria/) created by [David Isaac Sánchez Sandoval](https://www.udemy.com/user/david-isaac-sanchez-sandoval/).
+This folder contains a folder for each section of the course.
+Each of those folders contains the projects (one folder for each one) developed following the course's curriculum and their content can be imported to an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) of choice.

+Spanish is the language of this course.